01-frontend/01-javascript/1. Javascript/7. Advance Functions/Closures.md

 # Closures

-A closure is a function that `remembers its outer variables` and `can access them`
+A closure is a function that `has access to its outer function scope` even after the outer function has returned

 ```
   function a() {